-The Thirteenth Annual NACNS Clinical Nurse Specialist Researcher of the Year Award will be presented during the 2022 Annual Conference.
+The CNS Researcher Award will be presented during the 2023 Annual Conference.

-The purpose of the award is to nationally recognize an NACNS member for outstanding professional achievement as a clinical nurse specialist (CNS) who has conducted original nursing research that has significantly impacted the art and science of autonomous nursing practice, patient and family outcomes, and/or health care systems.
-The award acknowledges a nurse for an accomplished sustained program of research that has significantly contributed to advancing theory and practice of the nursing profession.
-The candidate’s body of research will be considered, including conduct of research as a principal and co-investigator, funding, and dissemination of that research through a variety of mediums.
+The purpose of the award is to nationally recognize an NACNS member for outstanding professional achievement as a clinical nurse specialist (CNS) who has conducted original nursing research that has significantly impacted the art and science of nursing practice, patient and family outcomes, and/or health care systems.
+The award acknowledges a CNS for an accomplished history of research that has significantly contributed to advancing theory and practice of the nursing profession.
+This research work should include leading, participating, and mentoring in research.
+The candidate’s body of research will be considered, including conduct of research as a principal or co-investigator, funding, and dissemination of that research through a variety of media.

 Please review the criteria and submit a completed application with corresponding rationale supporting candidates who you recommend for this award.

-- The candidate may be nominated by a CNS.
+- The candidate must be nominated by a colleague who can affirm and speak to the candidate’s research.

 - Candidate meets their state of residence’s requirements for CNS recognition by their state board of nursing.